Maurice Denis

 Maurice Denis (/fr/; 25 November 1870 – 13 November 1943) was a French painter, decorative artist, and writer.
-An important figure in the transitional period between impressionism and modern art, he is associated with Les Nabis, symbolism, and later neo-classicism.
-His theories contributed to the foundations of cubism, fauvism, and abstract art.
-Following the First World War, he founded the Ateliers d'Art Sacré (Workshops of Sacred Art), decorated the interiors of churches, and worked for a revival of religious art.
+An important figure in the changing world of late 19th-century European art, Denis is associated with Les Nabis, Symbolism, and later Neo-classicism.
+His theories contributed to the foundations of Cubism, Fauvism, and abstraction.
+After World War I, Denis founded the Ateliers d'Art Sacré (Workshops of Sacred Art), decorated the interiors of churches, and worked for a revival of religious art.

 Biography

 Early life

 Maurice Denis was born 25 November 1870, in Granville, Manche, a coastal town in the Normandy region of France.
 His father was of modest peasant origins; after four years in the army, he went to work at the railroad station.
 His mother, the daughter of a miller, worked as a seamstress.
 After their marriage in 1865, they moved to Saint-Germain-en-Laye in the Paris suburbs.
 His father was employed in the offices the administration of the Western Railroads in Paris.

 Maurice was an only child.
 From an early age, his passions were religion and art.
 He began keeping a journal in 1884 at the age of thirteen.
 In 1885 he recorded in his journal his admiration for the colors, candle light and incense of the ceremonies at the local church.
 He frequented the Louvre, and admired especially the works of Fra Angelico, Raphael and Botticelli.
 At the age of fifteen he wrote in his journal, "Yes, I must that I become a Christian painter, that I celebrate all the miracles of Christianity, I feel that is what is needed."
 In 1887 he discovered a new source of inspiration, the works of Puvis de Chavannes.

 Denis was accepted as a student at one of the most prestigious Paris schools, the Lycée Condorcet, where he excelled at philosophy.
 However, he decided to leave the school at the end of 1887 and in 1888 enrolled in Académie Julian to prepare for the entrance examination to the École des Beaux-Arts in Paris.
 There he studied with the painter and theorist Jules Joseph Lefebvre.
 He passed the entrance examination for the Beaux-Arts in July 1888, and passed another examination in November to receive his baccalaureate in philosophy.